-2017 marks the sixtieth anniversary of the publication of Ian Fleming’s fifth James Bond novel, From Russia With Love.
+2017 marks the sixtieth anniversary of the publication of Ian Fleming’s fifth James Bond novel, From Russia With Love and to celebrate there will be a 60th Anniversary Panel for the SAMLA 89 Conference in Atlanta, GA, from Nov 3-5 2017.

 The novel holds a special place in the Bond canon, for it was this novel that was famously included by President John F. Kennedy in the list of his ten favorite books, published in Life Magazine in 1961, boosting Fleming’s reputation in the USA.
 Fleming considered ending the Bond series with From Russia With Love, yet it proved to be a launching point for the celebrated film series, becoming the second Bond film in 1963.